Installing DataStax Enterprise using GUI or Text mode

 Services and Utilities (Linux only) - installs the DataStax Enterprise server as a service running in the background and Cassandra utilities, such as cqlsh, sstable2json, sstableloader, sstablescrub, and sstableupgrade to the system path.

 Start Services After Install Select Yes to start all services when the installation is complete, or select No when additional configuration is needed after installation.
 Installation Directories (Advanced installation only) Agent Installation Directory For more information about the Agent, see the DataStax Agent configuration documentation.
 Node Setup Node Type Ring Name Name of the cluster.
 SeedsCassandra nodes use the seed node list for finding each other and learning the topology of the ring.
+Do not make all nodes seed nodes.
 See the following: User Setup (Advanced installation only) OS User ID for Service When starting DataStax Enterprise as a service, the Cassandra and Hadoop tracker services run as this user and group.
 The service initialization script is located in /etc/init.d/dse.
 Run levels are not set by the package.
 OS User Group for Service Ring Options (Advanced installation only) Enable Vnodes Enable or disable Virtual nodes.
 Listen Address cassandra.yaml parameter: listen_address RPC Address cassandra.yaml parameter: rpc_address Directory Locations Data Directory cassandra.yaml parameter: data_file_directories Commitlog Directory cassandra.yaml parameter: commitlog_directory Saved Caches Directory cassandra.yaml parameter: saved_caches_directory Logs Directory Log data.
 Ports (Advanced installation only) Storage Port cassandra.yaml parameter: storage_port SSL Storage Port cassandra.yaml parameter: ssl_storage_port RPC Port cassandra.yaml parameter: rpc_port Setup DataStax Agent The network address of the OpsCenter.
 The agent provides an interface between DataStax OpsCenter and DataStax Enterprise.
 System Configuration Configuration overview and warnings about potential issues.
 Ready to Install The install wizard installs the software.
 Setup finish Post-installation tasks.
 To see the Pre-flight check results, select View Configuration Recommendations And Warnings

 DataStax Enterprise is ready to start or for additional configuration.